firepick/jspcb/README.md

 `npm install -g jspcb`

-NOTE: You may need to do this:

-`sudo npm install -g jspcb`
+NOTE: The above requires that your user be able to write to /usr/local.

 ### Command line
 #### Generate SVG file from Eagle BRD